 - Wrongful death.
 If your close loved one died from someone else’s carelessness, we might be able to pursue additional compensation for the legal beneficiaries

-For a free legal consultation with a personal injury lawyer serving Delaware, call (877) 538-1116
+For a free legal consultation with a personal injury attorney in Delaware, call (614) 538-1116

 How Much Compensation You Can Get for a Personal Injury Claim

 Per O.R.C. § 2315.18, you may be entitled to various types of economic and noneconomic damages.
 We cannot say how much you might be able to recover for your losses without first talking with you and investigating your personal injury case.
 Every claim is different, so the amount of compensation will vary from one person to the next.

 Here are some of the types of compensation we have won for our personal injury clients:

 - Lost income.
 You probably lost time from work because of the accident, medical treatments, and recuperation time.
 Many people must lose work hours to attend physical therapy appointments and other medical interventions.
 If you did not get paid for your time away from the job, you can add the lost wages, salary, self-employment, or other forms of regular income to your claim.

 - Medical expenses.
 The reasonable cost of medical treatment you need for your injuries is compensable.
 This category can include things like the ambulance, emergency room, doctors, hospital, x-rays, blood transfusions, pain management, diagnostic procedures, lab tests, and physical therapy.